Shoes and heel pain

 Rest your feet as much as possible.
 Avoid running, and excess standing; instead, substitute exercises that do not put stress on the injured plantar fascia, like bicycling or swimming.

 Apply ice to the tender area a few times a day to reduce inflammation.
-Try rolling the arch of the foot over a frozen water bottle, this cools and stretches the painful area.
+Try rolling the arch of the foot over a frozen water bottle, this cools and reduces pain.